puppetlabs/bolt/documentation/projects.md

 One of the first things you'll do when you start using Bolt is create a Bolt project.
 A Bolt project is a simple directory that serves as the launching point for Bolt.
-You run Bolt from your project directory, and the directory houses your Bolt configuration files and your Bolt content, such as plans and tasks.
+You run Bolt from your project directory, and the directory houses your Bolt configuration files, like an `inventory.yaml` and `bolt-project.yaml` file, and your Bolt content, such as plans and tasks.

 In addition to working with your local Bolt content, Bolt projects give you a way to share that content with other users in your organization.
 You can create